-In the Filters Tab, create statements that will be used to filter the data when you run the report.
+In the Filters Tab, create statements that will be used to filter the data when you run a report.

 There is no limit to the number of filters that can be defined.
-Filters can be numeric (up to eight decimals) or alphanumeric.
+Filters can be numeric (up to eight decimal places) or alphanumeric.

-- To filter by a Data Field, either drag and drop it to the selection pane, or select the Data Field and press the + Add button, or double-click the Data Field. - Use the up () and down () arrows to indicate the filter priority. - To remove a filter, press the delete button (×). - Set the operator (Equal To, Less Than, One Of, etc.) by selecting it from the operator dropdown. - Set the filter value either by entering it manually or by selecting a value from the dropdown.
-If the Data Field is a date, the calendar and function buttons can be used to select a value. - Check 'Prompt for Value' to allow the filter to be modified at the time the report is run. - Select 'AND With Next Filter' to require that the selected filter and the one below it both evaluate to true.
+- To filter a Data Field, either drag and drop it to the 'Filter By' column, use the + Add button or double-click it. - Use the up (^) and down (~) arrows to indicate the filter priority. - To remove a filter, click the delete button (X). - Set the operator (Equal To, Less Than, One Of, etc.) by selecting it from the operator drop-down. - Set the filter value by either entering it manually or selecting a value from the drop-down.
+If the Data Field is a date, the calendar and function buttons can be used to select a value. - Select 'AND With Next Filter' to require that the selected filter and the one below it both evaluate to true.
 Choose 'OR With Next Filter' to require that either be true. - Check 'Group With Next Filter' to specify the precedence of the filters.
-Filters can be nested indefinitely by using the following keyboard shortcuts while a filter is selected:

-- o Ctrl + [ adds an open-parenthesis before the selected filter. - Ctrl +] adds a close-parenthesis after the selected filter. - Ctrl + Shift + [ removes an open-parenthesis from before the selected filter. - o Ctrl + Shift +] removes a close-parenthesis from after the selected filter.
+Filters can be nested indefinitely by using the following keyboard shortcuts while a filter is selected: - Ctrl + [adds an open-parenthesis before the selected filter. - Ctrl +] adds a close-parenthesis after the selected filter. - Ctrl + Shift + [removes an open-parenthesis from before the selected filter.